 - Political Psychology

 - The Obama Effect: How the 2008 Campaign Changed White Racial Attitudes, with Seth Goldman.
-Forthcoming, Russell Sage Foundation, 2014.
+New York: Russell Sage Foundation, 2014.
 (Buy this book from the publisher)

 - Population-Based Survey Experiments.
 Princeton: Princeton University Press, 2011 (Buy this book from the publisher.
 Read a sample chapter and view the table of contents).